Looking to screen Java 8 skills? Hire great candidates with Adaface conversational assessments

 - What is the purpose of filter method of stream in java 8?

-- What does the flatmap() function do? why you need it?
+- What does the flatmap() function do?
+Why do we need it?

 - What is the difference between intermediate and terminal operations on Stream?